samphamdotnetmicroservices02/Play.Identity/README.md

 $env:GH_PAT="[PAT HERE]"
 docker build --secret id=GH_OWNER --secret id=GH_PAT -t play.identity:$version .

--t is tack, tack is really a human friendly way to identify your Docker image, in this case, in your box.
+-t is tag, tag is really a human friendly way to identify your Docker image, in this case, in your box.
 And it is composed of two parts.
 The first part is going to be kind of the name of image, and the second part is the version that you want to assign to it. the "." next to $version is the cecil file , the context for this docker build command, which in this case